LauraVelikonja/Coursera_DataCleaning_Week4_Project/README.md

 ## The R Script
 First of all the text file features.txt and activity_lables.txt are read in, because they are independet from the test and training set.
 Then a loop is created to go through the relevant training and test textfiles and concatenates them in the end.
-For the training data, the following files are read into:
+For the training data, the following files are read into R:
 - X_train
 - y_train
 - subject_train